 Watch your portion sizes of calorie-dense foods.
 Instead, ensure your meals consist of lots of vegetables and whole foods.

 Contrary to popular belief, it’s not just down to a lack of willpower on our part.
-In fact, the food industry deliberately engineers foods to taste the best they possibly can with the goal of overriding our internal satiety signals and encouraging us to buy and eat more.
+The food industry deliberately engineers foods to taste the best they can to override our internal satiety signals and encourage us to buy and eat more.

 3) Prioritise a restful bedtime routine

-You might notice that, if you’ve had a night of poor sleep, you’ll have stronger food cravings and less willpower to resist unhealthy snacks.
-Is this just an illusion or is there a scientific explanation?
+You might notice that if you’ve had a night of poor sleep, you’ll have more powerful food cravings and less willpower to resist unhealthy snacks.
+Is this just an illusion, or is there a scientific explanation?

 So, getting enough sleep means you’re better prepared to make healthy choices and are more likely to resist temptations.